ShedHelp

 Household cleaning sprays and products such as Febreeze or Simple Green (a good organic alternative) can be effective against skunk smell on fabrics and furniture.
 “Skunk Off” is a highly effective spray designed specifically for treating skunk-sprayed pets.
 You can get Skunk Off from Amazon.

-Use bleach to clean skunk spray and odor from outdoor structures.
+Use bleach to clean skunk spray and odor from sheds, porches, or shops.

 Use a mixture of 10% bleach and 90% water (or detergent and water) to clean sprayed areas (such as a porch) that aren’t in danger in staining from the bleach.
 Because chlorine bleach is highly toxic, don’t use it to clean people, animals, furniture, or colored clothing.